json-bell/calendar-puzzle/kanban.md

 one for getting the CSS for the cell: b
 ----> need a NEW DIV bc the border radiuses will be _different_

-# Backlog

-## Story - Add rotations - clicking the selected cell should rotate the piece

-CAL-?: Reorganise window for desktop: board, menu, piece list

-CAL-?: Reorganise window for mobile: board, menu (possibly v small with bin icon), piece list

-CAL-?: See panels with multiple pieces placed

-CAL-?: Continue piece selection area styling -> rotatable & flippable, deselect by clicking in it, ...

-CAL-?: rotate pieces in the selection

-CAL-?: add Icons for Flip (along top-left to bottom-right diagonal) & Clockwise-rotation

-CAL-FAR?: Add 2 choices of controls: Dragging or Clicking -> Drag start is selection, and then previewing happens when dragging over

-CAL-?: Add ability to throw panel away

----

-### Story - Increase Coverage

-Reducer, mb just one big snapshot with specific state

----

-### Story - Date selection and completion

----

----

-# DONE

 ## CAL-8: Create piece selection area